izhanov/easyrent/README.md

 The project addresses business management issues in the car rental industry.

+"What Is Dead May Never Die" – Ironborn prayer

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: